-Tracy Gore This Ordinance was of its programs, services passed on first reading by such Ordinances are on file in the office of the City 6/7/2022, Clerk of the City of Union City, Tennessée. publication of Title and Summary is made in accordance with Section 6-21-202 of TCA (Tennessee Code Annotated).
+such Ordinances are on file in the office of the City 6/2/2022, 6/7/2022, Clerk of the City of Union 6/9/2022, 6/14/2022 City.
+Tennessee.
+This City, Tennessée. publication of Title and 6/14/2022 Summary is made in accordance with Section 6-21-202 of TCA (Tennessee Code Annotated).

-It is the policy of the City of Union City, Tennessee not to discriminate on the basis of race, color, national origin, age, sex or disability in its hiring and employment tion in respect of the estate practices, or in admission to, access to, or operation of its programs, services issued to the undersigned Diane McFall and activities.
+245-23 as follows: AN OR-DINANCE TO APPROPRI-It is the policy of the City of Union City, Tennessee not to discriminate on the basis ATE AMOUNTS FROM THE HOTEL/MOTEL TAX RECEIPTS FOR FISCAL YEAR 2022-2023, TO THE OBION COUNTY INDUS-TRIAL DEVELOPMENT CORPORATION, OBION of race, color, national origin, age, sex or disability in its hiring and employment tion in respect of the estate practices, or in admission to, access to, or operation COUNTY COUNTY OR THE CITY'S COSTS FOR of its programs, services issued to the undersigned Diane McFall and activities.
 If special accommodations are needed in order to fully participate see.
-All persons, resident in this meeting, please and non-resident, having contact City Hall at least 48 claims, matured or unma-Tracy Gore City of Union City,
+All persons, resident in this meeting, please and non-resident, having contact City Hall at least 48 claims, matured or unma-COLLECTING THE TAX AND COST OF AUDITING Tracy Gore City of Union City,